DirkDigglerz/dirk_stores/README.md

   Gives your players a consistent and themed experience without needing to modify all your old shops.

 - **Theming**
   Change the **color scheme** globally or per store.
 Don't like green?
 Pick something that matches your vibe.
+To set a new global theme for all dirk_scripts see [dirk_lib convars](https://docs.dirkscripts.com/resources/dirk-lib/getting-started#convars)

 - **Player Store Management (COMING SOON)**
   Let players place their own inventory items into a shared shop for resale.